noakraler/english/README.md

 - **Adverbs (ADV)**
 - **Connectives (CONNECTIVES)**

-It then applies **semantic clustering** using SpaCy embeddings and KMeans.
+It then applies semantic clustering using SpaCy embeddings and KMeans.
 Finally, the results are visualized with bar charts, a pie chart, and a styled HTML table, which can be exported to PDF.
-The ultimate goal is to support the development of **AAC (Augmentative and Alternative Communication)** boards.
+The ultimate goal is to support the development of AAC (Augmentative and Alternative Communication) table.

 ## **Methodology**

 1. **Data Acquisition**
-   - Downloads an academic English text (~500 words).
+   - Downloads an academic English text arounf 500 words
    - Cleans the text (removing punctuation and filtering unwanted words).

 2. **Text Processing**